 I chopped them all really fine…

-After about an hour, I removed my potato from the oven, unwrapped it carefully and checked with a fork if it was soft (If not soft yet, return it to the oven for a few more minutes.).
+After about an hour, I removed my potatoes from the oven, unwrapped them carefully and checked with a fork if they were soft (if your potato is not soft yet just return it to the oven for a few more minutes.).

-When it was done, I unwrapped it, cut the two ends off, and sliced the potato along the center lengthwise.
+An hour was just enough for y potatoes so I cut the two ends off and sliced the potatoes along the center lengthwise.

-Then, while it’s still steaming hot, I added a couple of tablespoons of butter (do me a favor and don’t hold back on the butter please!), salt and black pepper to taste and added the herbs.
-I just sprinkled all of the green onions, rosemary, and sage on top of the potato.
+Then, while it’s still steaming hot, I add a couple of tablespoons of butter (do me a favor and don’t hold back on the butter please!), salt and black pepper to taste and add the herbs.
+I just sprinkle all of the green onions, rosemary, and sage on top of the potato.

-I gave the butter a minute to melt and then I dug in!
-Oh goodness, it was so good.
+I give the butter a minute to melt and then I dig in!
+Oh goodness, it is so good.

-I only added a few fresh vegetables next to it like sweet peppers and sweet peas and that was it for dinner.
+That dinner, I only added a few fresh vegetables next to it like sweet peppers and sweet peas and that was it.
 It was a healthy and filling dinner for sure.

 I can think up a million things you can top this potato with.
-From fried onions and mushrooms to bacon, sour cream, herbs… The options are endless and I am sure every combination you’ll come up with will be amazing and tasty.
+From fried onions and mushrooms to bacon, sour cream, herbs… The options are endless and I’m sure every combination you’ll come up with will be amazing and tasty.

-Aside from baking purple sweet potatoes you can also roast them or take this recipe one step further and mash your potatoes to make mashed purple sweet potatoes.
+Aside from baking purple sweet potatoes you can also roast them or take this baked purple sweet potato recipe one step further and mash your potatoes to make mashed purple sweet potatoes.
 I also make these oven baked sweet potatoes fries, you can make purple sweet potato fries exactly the same way.

 But there is so much more!
 Make sure to check out my Purple Sweet Potato Recipe Roundup for 42 amazing purple sweet potato recipes including amazing dessert recipes that you won’t believe that you can make with this potato!
 There are so many dishes that I want to try.

-Purple sweet potatoes are full of vitamins and are very low in carbohydrates and fat and are also full of natural antioxidants.
+As I said at the beginning of this post, purple sweet potatoes are full of vitamins and are very low in carbohydrates and fat and are also full of natural antioxidants.
 They are easy to grow, last in storage for a long time, and very tasty.
-If you want to learn more about purple sweet potato nutrition, make sure to check out this great article from Dr. Axe.

 I love them!
 And I definitely think they are a great vegetable to have around!